APPEAL FOR RINGERS

 What are the stages of learning to bell ring?

-Level One-Bell handling:
+Level 1 - Bell handling:

 This is down in the following stages:

 Once you have learned to ring both stroke together and can ring them confidently without help you can move on to ringing with others.
 You will start off by following another ringer at a steady interval.
 You may also be followed by a bell to get a feel to have bells either side off you until you a ringing rounds with all six bells.
+Once you have mastered rounds we will start to teach you call changes, which is where the order in which the bells ring changes based on instructions shouted out by a conductor.

 Swanton Morley Bell Ringers